Mathildelho/Mathildelho/README.md

 - 👋 Hi, I’m @Mathildelho
-- 👀 I’m interested in IA
+- 👀 I’m interested in IA !
-- 🌱 I’m currently looking for an apprenticeship
+- 🌱 I’m currently learning
-- 💞️ I’m looking to collaborate on data in health and sciences
+- 💞️ I’m looking to collaborate on data in health, sciences, industry

 <!---